 “And so it was, when those bearing the ark of the Lord had gone six paces, that he sacrificed oxen and fatted sheep.
 Then David danced before the Lord with all his might; and David was wearing a linen ephod.
 So David and all the house of Israel brought up the ark of the Lord with shouting and with the sound of the trumpet.”

-Six steps.
 They tentatively took six steps, hoping no one else would die, and then rested in relief.
 They praised and thanked God, and made sacrifices.
-It seems that they proceeded in this manner, six steps at a time, for the entire journey.
+Six often represents humanity—just shy of seven, which represents divine completeness.
+Six steps in human strength—six steps at a time, then praises to God.
+It seems that they proceeded in this manner for the entire journey.
 Painstakingly slow, but no more death.
 And they got there in the end.
 The ark was installed, David danced like a madman, and there were raisin cakes for all.

 This is a parable and a warning for all of us who think we can see a better or quicker way of doing things than God.
 His ways might seem to us to be ancient and provincial, out of step and lacking in efficiency, but God is a lot smarter than us.
 He knows best, and obeying him protects us from consequences that we cannot foresee.
 He disciplines us and trains us to trust him and his ways, even when we don’t understand them.
-It can be hard to resist the urge to leap ahead and do things our way, but we are the ones who will regret it in the end.
+It can be hard to resist the urge to leap ahead and do things our way, especially since God often seems to go unbearably slow, but we are the ones who will regret it in the end.
+God’s timing is immaculate, and biblical stories show us that taking shortcuts when it comes to God never goes well.
 If we trust God’s wisdom and follow his word, we can be sure he will get us to our destiny perfectly on time.

 “Not by might, nor by power, but by my Spirit, says the LORD of hosts.”
 (Zechariah 4:6)